davidebruzzo/ResTrack/README.md

 First assignment
 ================================
-I'm Davide Bruzzo and this is my solution for the first Reasearch Track I first assignment.
+I'm Davide Bruzzo and this is my solution for the first Reasearch Track I assignment.
 The request of the assignment was to write a python script for achieving this robot’s behaviour:

 - constantly drive the robot around the circuit in the counter-clockwise direction
 - avoid touching the golden boxes